 Chisnell and Quesenbery got into election design around 2001—the year that the infamous Florida butterfly ballot took over the headlines.
 Chisnell remembers watching the news as voters left the Miami polls questioning who they’d voted for and wondering what the design process behind the curtain had been.
 As it turned out, it was pretty flimsy.
-Usability testing and human centered design hadn’t found their way into elections at that point.
+Usability testing and human-centered design hadn’t found their way into elections at that point.
 Instead, design decisions reflected the perspective of the election officials: Did the materials meet regulations?
 And how would the ballot be counted?

 They launched The Center for Civic Design shortly thereafter.
 Their slogan?
 “Democracy is a design problem.”
-They’ve been together ever since, except for a brief sabbatical when Chisnell joined the United States Digital Service—the newly minted founder had planned to say no, but when Obama appeared on her White House tour she was hooked.
+They’ve been together ever since, except for a brief sabbatical when Chisnell joined the United States Digital Service—the newly minted founder had planned to say no, but when President Obama appeared on her White House tour she was hooked.
 “It was a very compelling recruiting pitch,” she admits.

 Over the last decade, Civic Design has worked to dispel the myth that non-engaged citizens are apathetic.
 Instead, they’re trying to understand how the system has disenfranchised the non-voting and the non-registered.
 They are finding that, between regulations, time constraints, and lack of transparency, it’s just plain hard for people to travel the path from registration to the point where they have a ballot in their hands.
 The good news?
 A lot of these challenges can be solved by the tools of design: plain language, white space, wayfinding, new technologies, and a predilection for usability tests.
 Upgrading the voting systems hasn’t been easy.
 “The processes are 19th or 20th century processes and design is a 21st century process,” says Chisnell.

 The game changer that Civic Design offers election officials is the perspective of UX.
 In a project in Sarasota, Florida in 2008, the Civic Design team ran a usability test on a new ballot design which had candidates printed on both sides.
 At the bottom of the original first page in all caps, bold letters read “Vote both sides”.
 Maybe it was read by voters as esoteric bipartisanship or maybe it was just plain confusing.
 The net result?
 Half of the ballots came back with the second side still blank.
-Score 1 for doing usability tests ahead of time.
+Score one for doing usability tests ahead of time.

-The Civic Design suggested an instructions tweak.
+Civic Design suggested an instructions tweak.
 The copy was updated to read ‘turn the ballot over’.
 A natural A/B test played out when the neighboring county ran the original ballot design, giving Chisnell and Quesenbery the perfect case study to show that clear instructions, strategically placed and in familiar language, have a massive effect on ballot completion.

 Sometimes the issues are too complex for just a copy change.
 Remember the infamous Virginia tied election of 2017, which was decided by pulling a slip of paper out of a fishbowl?
 Looking at that, Quesenbery thought, “This is exactly what happens when you have a ballot where people can’t verify their vote.”
 A verified vote system isn’t rocket science—it’s conceptually the equivalent of a diner experience in which you choose from a menu and then get a slip of paper, a receipt that lists your selections so you can verify what you owe.
 Voting booths similarly, could spit out a chit to be cast, counted, and audited just like any vote.
 The innovation isn’t just about convenience.
-This verification step adds confidence in the election process—a timely thing to bolster.
+This verification step adds confidence in the election process.